dthies/moodle-quizaccess_addreview/README.md

 Note, this plugin requires Moodle 2018051700.

-The plugin is installed under mod/quiz/accessrule/addreview.
+The plugin is installed under `mod/quiz/accessrule/addreview`.
 For example

     git clone https://github.com/dthies/moodle-quizaccess_addreview.git mod/quiz/accessrule/addreview

 To enable it for a particular quiz, the box for the rule under 'Additional restrictions' should be check.
+That is to say navigate to

+    Edit settings -> Extra restrictions on attempts -> Allow review attempt